cagvanderaa/thesis_avalor/README.md

 sh
 catkin build
 Make sure that you use setup.bash or setup.zsh from workspace.

+Before able to build it. multiple errors may occure.
+This is how I solved mine.

+error 1:
+error: ‘struct mavlink::common::msg::GPS2_RAW’ has no member named ‘hdg_acc’ 111 |   ros_msg->hdg_acc           = mav_msg.hdg_acc;

+solution: open the file and comment out the lines that cause the error

 sh
 #Needed or rosrun can't find nodes from this workspace.